multiversx/mx-exchange-docs/docs/maiar-exchange-features/swaps.md

 </div>

 There is a **0.3%** fee for swapping tokens.
 A part of this fee, 0.25% is split by liquidity providers proportional to their contribution to liquidity reserves.
 The contract will buy MEX from the EGLD/MEX pool using the remaining 0.05% and burn it.

-This is done via the following algorithm: whenever someone trades on the exchange, the trader pays a 0.3% fee, part of this is added to the liquidity pool.